 How to find perfect digital nomad accommodation in any city in the world One of the tricks of long-term travel is to monitor your living costs.
 Depending on your income and your monthly requirements, making sure that you don't overspend each month, means that you're...read more

 "You're from South Africa?" the immigration officer asked me through the glass window as I approached the counter.
 "Yes, I flew via Istanbul", I replied.
-The man then made a call on his cell phone and within a few seconds, a surly looking man in an immigration uniform...read more
+The man then made a call on his cell phone and within a few seconds, a surly looking man in an...read more

 For the last four months, I've had a "coming soon" page on my website.
 I initially built the original Freedom Fighter site when I realized that my life, how I travel and how I make a living where suddenly the same thing.
 Finding alignment in these areas of my life is...read more